XZiar/RayRenderer/OpenGLUtil/README.md

   provide async-execution environment for OpenGL workers.

-* C++17 required
-  * optional -- used for some return value
-  * variant  -- used for uniform value storage
-  * any      -- used for uniform value storage
-  * tuple    -- used for some internal structure

 ## Feature

+### Wrap OpenGL function calls

+OpenGL function calls (including GL 1.1) are all wrapped by OpenGLUtil and is context-based.

+However, OpenGLUtil cannot control ouside calls to GL-functions, so try to seperate usage of internal and externel contexts and remember refresh state which switch context boundrary.

 ### DSA support

 OpenGL provide **Direct State Access** functionality via [EXT](http://www.opengl.org/registry/specs/EXT/direct_state_access.txt) and [ARB](http://www.opengl.org/registry/specs/ARB/direct_state_access.txt) extension.
 OpenGLUtil will try to use DSA function (ARB prior to EXT).
 But when DSA is not available, OpenGLUtil will try to emulate it.

-The DSA support is context-based, since `glew` only defined global function without consideration of context.
-Some binding units (usually lower one) are reserved for DSA emulation and other operations.
+The DSA support is context-based.
+Some binding units (usually lower one) should be reserved for DSA emulation and other operations.

 The DSA support is intended for internal use and is not exposed.